ginesmoratalla/snakelike-game-MIPS-Assembly/README.md

 ## 3. How to run
 Game is run using the MARS IDE as explained above.
 Both gamemodes start from their respective '**keyboard_polling.asm**' files.
-This repo provides with a .jar file for MARS IDE
+This repo provides with a .jar file for MARS IDE.

+Specific instructions as to how to start playing are provided in the code comments.